Laguerre-Gaussian pulses for spin-polarized ion beam acceleration: Introduction

 \section{Introduction}

 In recent years, plasma-based, spin-polarized particle sources have gained significant interest due to their applications ranging from high-energy \cite{Glashausser1979} to surface physics \cite{Tusche2024}.
-Moreover, Kulsrud \textit{et al.} showed that polarized reactants in nuclear fusion can increase the corresponding cross-section \cite{Kulsrud1982}.
-In the case of the reaction $d + t \to \alpha + n$, the cross-section is approx. 1.5 times larger.
+Moreover, Kulsrud \textit{et al.} showed that polarized reactants in nuclear fusion can increase the corresponding cross-section.\cite{Kulsrud1982} In the case of the reaction $d + t \to \alpha + n$, the cross-section is approx. 1.5 times larger.

-Accordingly, polarized fusion is being investigated by several groups as a possible pathway to higher fusion yields \cite{Baylor2023, Parisi2024}.
+Accordingly, polarized fusion is being investigated by several groups as a possible pathway to higher fusion yields.\cite{Baylor2023, Parisi2024, Heidbrink2024}

-From a purely accelerator-based perspective, Magnetic Vortex Acceleration (MVA) \cite{Jin2020, Reichwein2021, Zou2025} and Collisionless Shock Acceleration (CSA) \cite{Yan2023, Reichwein2024} have been investigated intensively as a possible acceleration schemes for polarized protons and other ions.
-A review of the state-of-the-art for this field is given in \cite{Reichwein2024review}.
+From a purely accelerator-based perspective, Magnetic Vortex Acceleration (MVA) \cite{Jin2020, Reichwein2021, Zou2025} and Collisionless Shock Acceleration (CSA) \cite{Yan2023, Reichwein2024} have been investigated intensively as possible acceleration schemes for polarized protons and other ions.
+A review of the state-of-the-art for this field has been given by Reichwein \textit{et al.}\cite{Reichwein2024review}

-Other schemes commonly used for ion acceleration like Target Normal Sheath Acceleration are currently not available in the context of polarized beams, since the targets have to be pre-polarized using mechanisms like Metastability Exchange Optical Pumping.
+Other schemes commonly used for ion acceleration like Target Normal Sheath Acceleration are currently not available in the context of polarized beams, since the targets have to be pre-polarized using mechanisms like Metastability Exchange Optical Pumping.\cite{Mrozik2011}

-Thus, targets are currently limited to near-critical densities \cite{Fedorets2022, Sofikitis2025}.
-The first successful plasma-based acceleration of polarized Helium-3 was shown by Zheng \textit{et al.} in Ref. \cite{Zheng2024}, where the dominant acceleration mechanism was identified as Coulomb explosion due to the target density and the interaction length.
+Thus, available targets are currently limited to near-critical densities.\cite{Fedorets2022, Sofikitis2025} The first successful plasma-based acceleration of polarized Helium-3 was shown by Zheng \textit{et al.}, where the dominant acceleration mechanism was identified as Coulomb explosion due to the specific target density and the interaction length.\cite{Zheng2024}

 In the MVA- and CSA-based studies it was observed that stronger laser fields lead to an increase in energy, but come at the cost of decreased beam polarization.
-A possible mitigation tactic is the ``dual-pulse MVA'' scheme proposed in \cite{Reichwein2022}, where two laser pulses propagate side-by-side leading to a formation of a separate ion filament that is better shielded from depolarizing field components.
-A problem with this scheme, however, is the difficult realization of beam alignment.
+A possible mitigation tactic is the ``dual-pulse MVA'' scheme \cite{Reichwein2022}, where two laser pulses propagate side-by-side leading to a formation of a separate ion filament that is better shielded from depolarizing field components.
+A problem with this scheme, however, is the difficult realization of beam alignment in experiment.